Scotiabank

 Scotiabank was founded in 1832 in Halifax, Nova Scotia, where it was headquartered until relocating to Toronto in 1900.
 Scotiabank has billed itself as "Canada's most international bank" due to its acquisitions primarily in Latin America and the Caribbean, and also in Europe and parts of Asia.
 Scotiabank is a member of the London Bullion Market Association and one of fifteen accredited institutions which participate in the London gold fixing.
 From 1997 to 2019, this was conducted through its precious metals division ScotiaMocatta.

-Scotiabank's current President and CEO Brian J. Porter announced his retirement to be effective January 31, 2023 and Scott Thompson was named as his replacement.
+Scotiabank's president and CEO Brian J. Porter announced his retirement to be effective January 31, 2023, and Scott Thompson was named as his replacement.

 History

-19th century
+1832–1900: Founding and early development

-The bank was incorporated by the Legislative Assembly of Nova Scotia on March 30, 1832, in Halifax, Nova Scotia, with William Lawson serving as the first president.
-Scotiabank was founded in Halifax, Nova Scotia, in 1832 under the name of The Bank of Nova Scotia.
+The Bank of Nova Scotia was founded in 1832 in Halifax, Nova Scotia, a British colony at that time.
+The bank was incorporated by the Legislative Assembly of Nova Scotia on March 30, 1832.
+William Lawson was the first president.
 The bank intended to facilitate the trans-Atlantic trade of the time.
 Later, in 1883, the Bank of Nova Scotia acquired the Union Bank of Prince Edward Island, although most of the bank's expansion efforts in the century took the form of branch openings.

 The bank launched its branch banking system by opening in Windsor, Nova Scotia.
 The expansion was limited to the Maritimes until 1882, when the bank moved west by opening a branch in Winnipeg, which later closed, but the bank continued to expand into the American Midwest.
 This included opening a branch in Minneapolis in 1885, which later transferred to Chicago in 1892.
 Following the collapse of the Commercial Bank of Newfoundland and Union Bank of Newfoundland on December 10, 1894, the Bank of Nova Scotia established on December 15, 1894, in Newfoundland.

 The bank opened a branch in Kingston, Jamaica, in 1889 to facilitate the trading of sugar, rum, and fish.
 This was Scotiabank's first move into the Caribbean and historically the first branch of a Canadian bank to open outside of the United States or the United Kingdom.
 In 1899, Scotiabank opened a branch in Boston, Massachusetts.
 By the end of the 19th century, the bank was represented in all of the Maritimes, Quebec, Ontario, and Manitoba.
-In 1900, the bank moved its headquarters to Toronto, Ontario.